Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Introduction

-Here we expand the methodology of W22, which used solely SSH as the input.
-We broaden the scope of possible input fields to include surface horizontal velocities (hereafter ``surface velocities") and sea surface temperature (hereafter ``SST").
-These additional input fields are in principle observable in the ocean.
+Here we expand the methodology of W22, which used solely SSH as input.
+We broaden the scope of possible input fields to include surface horizontal velocities (hereafter ``surface velocities") and sea surface temperature (hereafter ``SST"). \ch{In previous works, \citeA{lguensat2020filtering} and \citeA{Wang2025MultiScale} have studied the effect of adding SST to SSH snapshots, and \citeA{Wang2025MultiScale} reports a moderate improvement from doing so.
+This is broadly consistent with our result and interpretation that SST provides useful information on the wave-scattering medium.
+Our work differs as we visit the question in a different setting, and, more importantly, extend it by systematically comparing SSH, SST, and surface velocity as concurrent inputs.} These additional input fields are in principle observable in the ocean.
 The SST is commonly derived from satellite observations using thermal infrared and passive microwave sensors, each with complementary characteristics, and global gap-free products spanning decades of observations already exist; \citeA{nielsen2024impact} includes a recent review.
-Surface velocities has been traditionally measured by coastal high-frequency radars \cite{terrill2006data}, which already have overlaps with SWOT's SSH observations \cite{kachelein2024characterizing}, and demonstrably informative on incoherent ITs in the measured regions.
-In the open ocean, extensive measurements of $\bs{U}$ are relatively novel, made possible by recent developments of remote sensing instruments and data retrieval algorithms \cite{hauser2023satellite}; mission concepts such as ODYSEA \cite{larranaga2025assessing}, SEASTAR \cite{mccann2024new} and Harmony \cite{9554076} are currently under evaluation/preparation; several regional campaigns for evaluation and proofs of concepts are already completed \cite{farrar2020s,mccann2024new}.
-Our primary objective is to identify which fields provide the most valuable information and how they act in synergy.
+Surface velocities have been traditionally measured by coastal high-frequency radars \cite{terrill2006data}, which already overlap with SWOT's SSH observations \cite{kachelein2024characterizing}, and are demonstrably informative about incoherent ITs in the measured regions.
+In the open ocean, extensive measurements of $\bs{U}$ are relatively novel, made possible by recent developments of remote sensing instruments and data retrieval algorithms \cite{hauser2023satellite}; mission concepts such as \ch{SEASTAR} \cite{mccann2024new} and HARMONY \cite{9554076} are currently under evaluation \ch{or} preparation; \ch{some} regional campaigns for evaluation and proofs of concept are completed \ch{\cite{mccann2024new}}.
+Our primary objective is to identify which fields provide the most valuable information \chm{in the present deterministic benchmark, }and how they act in synergy.
 The results clarify the contribution of each field, highlight the critical role of surface velocity, and offer valuable insights for optimizing future observational and data preparation strategies to best disentangle the ocean's complex, interacting balanced and unbalanced motions.